PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-your-workspace-docker.md

     db7df0798d9b   osrf/ros:noetic-desktop-full   "/ros_entrypoint.sh …"   20 seconds ago   Up 19 seconds    0.0.0.0:11311->11311/tcp   parc-ros-docker-ros-1
     ```

-## Opening a terminal in the Docker container
+## Step 5: Opening a terminal in the Docker container

 1. To open a terminal in the Docker container, run the following command: